A Guide to Hand Hygiene

 Even before we fully understood the role bacteria played in infections, the benefits of handwashing had become clear.
 In the 1840s, an Austrian doctor named Ignaz Semmelweis began using chlorine hand wash in his obstetrical clinic, reducing mortality rates to less than 1%.
 A decade later, the hygienic changes introduced by Florence Nightingale during the Crimean War (amongst which was regular handwashing) lowered death rates by two-thirds.

 Handwashing alone can reduce the number of people who get sick with diarrhoea by 23-40%, and can reduce respiratory illnesses, like colds, in the general population by 16-21%.
 Preventing these illnesses and improving our health not only benefits our personal lives, but also helps to reduce sickness and absenteeism in the workplace, as well as keeping children in school, rather than at home with a cold or flu.
+While recent studies found that Covid was largely transmitted by droplets in the air rather than physical contact, hand washing can still potentially save lives to some extent even now.

 When should we wash our hands?